-A Level Computer Science

-About the Course

 Computer Science has computational thinking at its core; thinking that provides solutions to problems, designs systems and recognises the nature of human and machine intelligence.
-Students embarking on this course should have previous programming experience and an interest in how computers actually work and how they are used to solve problems.
+Students embarking on this course should have previous programming experience, an interest in how computers actually work, and how they are used to solve problems.

-Progression Opportunities

 Whether you choose to go into employment or university education, the opportunities available to you are vast.

 Game development, web design, app development, network security and network engineering are just some of the possibilities associated with having studied Computer Science.

-Awarding Body: